Beggarticks: Sun-Needle Medicine for Skin, Sugar & Spirit

 Safety, Risks & Contraindications

-Regular culinary or short-term topical use is well tolerated, yet prudence is vital: extracts that lower glucose can precipitate hypoglycaemia in people on insulin or sulfonylureas; the plant’s uterine-toning reputation argues against use in pregnancy or breastfeeding; its vitamin K richness may blunt warfarin; Asteraceae-allergic individuals should patch-test; and in-vitro work with highly concentrated teas reported DNA damage, though doses far exceed normal intake.⁶ Seek professional guidance for long courses or internal use if you have chronic illness or take prescription drugs.
+Short-term culinary or topical use is well tolerated, yet prudence is vital: extracts that lower glucose can precipitate hypoglycaemia in people on insulin or sulfonylureas; the plant’s uterine-toning reputation argues against use in pregnancy or breastfeeding; its vitamin K richness may blunt warfarin; Asteraceae-allergic individuals should patch-test; and in-vitro work with highly concentrated teas reported DNA damage, though doses far exceed normal intake.(6) Seek professional guidance for long courses or internal use if you have chronic illness or take prescription drugs.

 PubMed References